IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/singleton.md

 The task:

-> Let's consider to have a logger and runtime objects which must be instantiated only once.
+> Let's consider to create a logger and runtime objects which must be instantiated only once.

 Let's create a logger: